Chinese-Laundry/Javascript-Starter/README.md

  - Format your code using prettier
    - `npm run prettier:run`

- - Format your code in watch mode, waiting for file changes
+ - Check your source files to see if they abide the prettier rules
-   - `npm run prettier:watch`
+   - `npm run prettier:check`

  - Generate documentation for everything located in `src/libs`
    - `npm run docs:generate`